-The Fund has engaged a quality third party consultancy to conduct the quarterly ESG reporting for the Fund on both the fund level and portfolio company level.
+Where appropraite, the Fund has engaged a quality third party consultancy to conduct the quarterly ESG reporting.
 Each quarter, the quantified environmental impact in terms of resources savings, energy savings, pollution controlled amount, carbon emission reduction, and waste reduction as a result of the daily businesses of the portfolio companies will be calculated and reported to our investors.

 The Fund cooperates with the consultancy to develop applicable methodologies for each portfolio company to determine their environmental impact.
 For example, the Fund has closed an investment in a company specializing in environmentally friendly construction materials production.
-To calculate the CO2e reduction every quarter, we first collect the quantity of construction materials delivered this guarter and calculate the cement consumption saved due to the adoption of our green construction materials based on construction industry's standards.
+To calculate the CO2e reduction every quarter, we first collect the quantity of construction materials delivered this quarter and calculate the cement consumption saved due to the adoption of our green construction materials based on construction industry's standards.
 The cement savings can translate to CO2e reduction according to the "cement industry CO2 calculation methodology".
 The Fund also closed an investment in a company that involves in wastewater treatment equipment and solar power generation system provisioning.
-Every quarter the number and treatment capacity of the wastewater treatment equipment delivered by the Company are monitored.
+Every guarter the number and treatment capacity of the wastewater treatment equipment delivered by the Company are monitored.
 The number and the power generation capacity of solar power generation systems delivered by the company are also monitored.
 Based on these data and the average utilization hours, we can estimate the wastewater treated and the green power generated by the systems delivered by the invested Company and calculate the corresponding environmental impact.
 As the Fund's investment activities are involved in many different kinds of industries and the Fund will keep working with the consultancy to develop applicable calculation methodologies for different industries and improve the accuracy.

 Sustainable and responsible investments are at the heart of the Strategy's operations.
 The Strategy channels private and public capital into agriculture seeking to generate additionality of its financing, i.e. financing that increases access to finance for the agricultural sector where otherwise it would not have been available (financial additionality) and leverages development impact that otherwise would not have occurred (development additionality according to OECD definition).
 Financial flows channelled by the Strategy support private sector development, thereby improving local capacity and skills development at the local and national levels, increasing tax revenues and foreign currency inflows.
 By improving their S&E practices, Partner Institutions will be better positioned to generate positive impact and manage risks, which will further allow them to access other sources of capital and maximize their positive impact.
-Since its inception, the Strategy has invested more than US\$300 million in over 16 countries (as of 31 March 2020).

-The Strategy's contribution to achieving impact: The Strategy's contribution to each investment is outlined in each respective investment proposal defining the opportunity, presenting the financial and impact case and seeking approval from its Investment Committee.
-The proposals are required to include a contribution narrative that highlights why the Strategy's investment will help improve food security and or increase incomes as well as reach its social and environmental objectives.

-\ The Strategy reports on its impact achievements,

-especially the generation of additional employment opportunities on a gender disaggregated basis in its annual report.
+- The Strategy's contribution to achieving impact: The Strategy's contribution to each investment is outlined in each respective investment proposal defining the opportunity, presenting the financial and impact case and seeking approval from its Investment Committee.
+The proposals are required to include a contribution narrative that highlights why the Strategy's investment will help improve food security and or increase incomes as well as reach its social and environmental objectives. - The Strategy reports on its impact achievements, especially the generation of additional employment opportunities on a gender disaggregated basis in its annual report.
 Such report is available on the Strategy's dedicated website which serves as a platform of transparent communication around the impact of the Strategy investments to our clients and other stakeholders.
 On such website, annual reports as well as quarterly reports, together with ad-hoc Strategy activity-related news are maintained and published.